romankh3/raspberrypi-home-ecosystem/README.md

 # Contributing
 [:arrow_up:](#smart-home-based-on-raspberry-pi)
-If you have any ideas of how to improve these apporoach or you have ideas about new features - welcome!
+If you have any ideas of how to improve this approach or you have ideas about new features - welcome!
 Full description can be found [HERE](CONTRIBUTING.md)
 # Lisence
 [:arrow_up:](#smart-home-based-on-raspberry-pi)